murilloo/devops-nginx-consul-docker-pipeline/README.md

 # devops-vagrant-pipeline
-Example pipeline using Vagrant to provision a VM and Ansible to configure Nignx as web server, Consul as Service Discovery, Consul-Template to update Nginx configuration accordingly with events fired by Registrator running over Docker
+Example pipeline using Vagrant to provision a VM and Ansible to configure Nignx as web server, Consul as Service Discovery, Consul-Template to update Nginx configuration accordingly with registered containers sent by Registrator.
+All running over Docker

 ## Requirements
 - Vangrant >= 2.2.5